Phenomenological refinement of $p$-$d$ elastic scattering descriptions towards the 3NF study in nuclei via the ($p,pd$) reaction: Result and discussion

-at proton-incident energy $T_p^\textrm{L}$ with the Marquardt method~\cite{KLevenberg44, DWMarquardt63}.
-Label $i$ specifies the scattering angle where an experimental cross section is measured, and $N$ is the number of data at each incident energy.
-An experimental error at each scattering angle is represented by $\epsilon(\theta_{i})$.
-We have carried out the parameter search at six incident energies: $108$, $120$, $150$, $170$, $190$, and $250$~MeV, with setting $L_\textrm{max}$ to 1.
-The experimental cross sections used for the search are taken from Ref.~\cite{KErmisch05} ($108$, $120$, $150$, $170$, and $190$~MeV) and Ref.~\cite{KHatanaka02} ($250$~MeV); the experimental statistic errors are less than $1\%$ and the systematic ones are about $5\%$.
-One of the purposes of this paper is to explore $C_L$ having a relatively smooth incident-energy dependence, not to optimize them at each energy.
-Hence, we have set $\epsilon$ to $5\%$ similar to the systematic errors.
+We carried out the above parameter search at eight incident energies: $108$, $120$, $135$, $150$, $155$, $170$, $190$, and $250$~MeV, with $l_\textrm{max}$ set to 1.
+The experimental cross sections used for the search were taken from Ref.~\cite{KErmisch05} ($108$, $120$, $135$, $150$, $170$, and $190$~MeV), Ref.~\cite{KKuroda64} ($155$~MeV), and Ref.~\cite{KHatanaka02} ($250$~MeV); the experimental statistical errors are less than $1\%$ and the systematic ones are about $5\%$.
+One of the purposes of this paper is to explore $C_l$ having a relatively smooth incident-energy dependence, not to optimize them at each energy.
+Hence, we set $\epsilon$ to $5\%$ similar to the systematic errors.

-The parameter set proposed by Franey and Love~\cite{MAFraney85} have been used for the 2N effective interactions $t_{pp}$ and $t_{pn}$ in Eq.~\eqref{eq:t_2N}.
-Since the 2N effective interaction is parametrized to reproduce nucleon-nucleon scattering observables, the interaction does not guarantee that it can describe the feature of the $p$-$d$ elastic scattering.
-Then, we have introduced the phenomenological correction factor $C_\textrm{corr}$ as in Ref.~\cite{YChazono22} and have determined its value so that the result of Eq.~\eqref{eq:CS_pd} matches the $p$-$d$ elastic cross section data at the most forward angle at each energy.
-It should be noted that the Coulomb interaction between $p$ and $d$ is not included in our calculation, and hence the data measured at angles greater than $20^\circ$, where the Coulomb interaction is expected to have minor contributions, have been used for the parameter search.
+The 2N effective interaction based on the Bonn-B potential~\cite{RMachleidtP89}, which was parameterized by the Melbourne group~\cite{KAmosB00}, was used for $t_{pp}$ and $t_{pn}$ in Eq.~\eqref{eq:t_2N}.
+Because the Coulomb interaction between $p$ and $d$ is not included in our calculation, we used only the data at angles larger than $20^\circ$.